akhapwoyaco/Tidytuesday/2020/2020-07-28/readme.md

 Their [`palmerpenguins` packagedown site](https://allisonhorst.github.io/palmerpenguins/) and corresponding [GitHub Repo](https://github.com/allisonhorst/palmerpenguins) has all the details, which I will duplicate some of below.

-You can install their package for reproducible use via `install.packages("palmerpenguins")`.

-> The goal of `palmerpenguins` is to provide a great dataset for data exploration & visualization, as an alternative to iris.
->
-> We gratefully acknowledge Palmer Station LTER and the US LTER Network.
-Special thanks to Marty Downs (Director, LTER Network Office) for help regarding the data license & use.

-They've bundled both the raw data and the cleaned data together, which I have also included here.

 The main measurements are body mass, culmen (bill) length, bill depth, and flipper length.

 ### Get the data here